austephner/Auxtensions/README.md

 # Auxtensions
 ### Summary
-Helpful extensions and utils for C# Unity development.
+Helpful extensions for common types in C# Unity development.

 ### Features
 * Extensions for common types that use Unity's `Mathf` class